 How to get a lawn to grow?
 This can be a challenge, especially if your new grass seeds struggle to thrive beneath trees or in the shade of buildings and fences.
 Happily, this article has plenty of tips and advice to help you care for your lawn despite these setbacks.
 Here are our tips on lawns blocked by shade.

 Grass Needs Light

-It’s a biological fact that grass needs sunlight to survive.
-Lawns for shade are no different.
+It’s a biological fact that grass needs sunlight to survive, so constant shade can be a massive hindrance.
 Sunshine provides the plants with energy to gather simple molecules from its environment and turn them into the food it needs for growth.
-Moreover, in the shade, grass grows very tall very quickly in a desperate attempt to reach sunlight.
-But the growth is weak and cannot support itself.
+When in the shade, you’ll notice that grass grows rapidly, in a desperate attempt to reach sunlight.
+But this type of growth is weak and the grass will not be able to support itself.
 Before too long, the plant dies.

 Consequently, a lawn in the shade can be patchy, pale and weak.
 For lawns in shade – here’s what you can do to improve their health and appearance.

 Reducing the amount of shade, within reason, is often the most effective method of recovering blocked grass.
 Of course, you can’t move another house or cut back trees that belong to a neighbour, but options like trimming back your own shrubs and trees, choosing a trellis instead of a solid fence and moving objects that cast a deep shadow will help the grass on your lawn enormously.